-Other non-hedge derivatives
+(f) Other non-hedge derivatives:

 Tandia classifies certain financial assets upon initial recognition at fair value through profit or loss.
-Financial instruments included in this category are the embedded derivatives and derivatives related to index linked term deposits, foreign exchange forward contracts and interest rate swaps not designated as hedging instruments.
+Financial instruments included in this category are the embedded derivatives and derivatives related to index linked term deposits, and interest rate swaps not designated as hedging instruments.